labex-labs/open-source-labs/python/practical-python/lab-02-07-objects-objects/step13.md

 >>>
 ```

-Bonus: How would you modify this example to additionally parse the
-`date` entry into a tuple such as `(6, 11, 2007)`?
+Bonus: How would you modify this example to additionally parse the `date` entry into a tuple such as `(6, 11, 2007)`?

-Spend some time to ponder what you’ve done in this exercise.
-We’ll
-revisit these ideas a little later.
+Spend some time to ponder what you've done in this exercise.
+We'll revisit these ideas a little later.